1993 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1993-S Silver DCAM Dime Value

-A PR70 Deep Cameo specimen reached $414 at auction in May 2003, representing the high end of the value range.
-The silver content provides an underlying base value that fluctuates with precious metal markets, while collector premiums remain modest given the coin’s availability in pristine condition.
+A PR70 Deep Cameo specimen reached $414 at auction in May 2003.
+The silver content provides a base melt value that fluctuates with precious metal markets, currently adding a modest floor beneath any collector premium.

 1993-S Silver DCAM Dime Price/Grade Chart